Amartya/safegraph_faq/AWS.md

 layout: page
 title: "AWS Setup"
 permalink: /aws/
-navigation_weight: 3
 ---
 Once you have made it through the initial onboarding and decided what you want/need from the consortium, now you are trying to get into the data and do some real work!
-First off,  let’s talk about what AWS s3 is.
+First off, let’s talk about what AWS s3 is ([only here for troubleshooting?](#T1))
 Essentially, s3 is a system designed by Amazon web services to host your data and allow people all over the world to download it to their computers!
 How is this different than any other download button on the internet, you may ask?
 With AWS s3, once you have downloaded the files for the first time, you are able to ‘update’ your local download folder with new information without having to download the entire set over and over again (with the sync command)!
 So, while that first download may seem overwhelming, the following downloads will be much quicker!
 In order to keep the system from being misused, SafeGraph has opted to add 3 credentials to the s3 bucket:
 - Access Key